Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The Robustness of Sampling to Noise

 \section{The Robustness of Sampling to Noise}

 From the derived results in the above two sections, we can observe that the (1+1)-EA is efficient for solving OneMax and LeadingOnes only under low noise levels.
 For example, for the (1+1)-EA solving OneMax under bit-wise noise $(p,\frac{1}{n})$, the optimal solution can be found in polynomial time only when $p=O(\log n/n)$.
-In this section, we show that using the sampling strategy can significantly increase the largest noise level allowing a polynomial running time.
-For example, if using sampling, the (1+1)-EA can always solve OneMax under bit-wise noise $(p,\frac{1}{n})$ in polynomial time, regardless of the value of $p$.
+In this section, we analyze the robustness of the sampling strategy to noise.
+Sampling as presented in Definition~\ref{sampling} evaluates the fitness of a solution multiple ($m$) times independently and then uses the average to approximate the true fitness.
+We show that using sampling can significantly increase the largest noise level allowing a polynomial running time.
+For example, if using sampling with $m=4n^3$, the (1+1)-EA can always solve OneMax under bit-wise noise $(p,\frac{1}{n})$ in polynomial time, regardless of the value of $p$.